confidential-containers/td-shim/doc/tdshim_spec.md

    must be zero.
  * A TD-Shim may have zero or one PayloadParam.
 PayloadParam is present only if the Payload is present.
- * A TDVF may have zero or one TD_INFO section.
+ * A TD-Shim may have zero or one TD_INFO section.
 If present, it shall be included in BFV section.
 MemoryAddress and MemoryDataSize shall be zero.
 See Table 1.1-5.
+ * A TD-Shim may have zero or one TD_PARAMS section.
+If present, it shall be included in BFV section.
+MemoryAddress and MemoryDataSize shall be zero.

 **Table 1.1-5 TD_INFO definition**